Tenure/Tenure Track positions

 Qualifications:

 Please note: This position is not eligible for travel or moving expenses.
-Employment is contingent upon providing proof of the legal right to work in the United States as required by the Immigration Reform and Control Act of 1986 for the duration of the contract, July, 2026 until June 30, 2027.
-Salary is commensurate with years in rank and teaching experience.
-The salary range for this role is $75,000-$80,000.
+Employment is contingent upon providing proof of the legal right to work in the United States as required by the Immigration Reform and Control Act of 1986 for the duration of the contract, July 1, 2026 until June 30, 2027.

 As an equal opportunity workplace, Pomona College is committed to fairness regardless of race, color, ancestry, religion, sex, national origin, sexual orientation, age, citizenship, ability, gender identity or Veteran status.
 Through its Strategic Vision, Pomona College remains steadfast in its goal of creating workplace environments where all can flourish.
 The department welcomes applications from scholars who are ready to contribute to providing equitable access to education and expanding opportunities in the liberal arts and natural sciences.